 Already clear from the title, what is the difference between these methods from the time point of view.
 If you urgently need the quick results, a two-speed model may be the best option.
 And if the company does not want to be exposed to large operational risks, during all obsolete IT will be replacing we should talk about the second way where the advantages of changes outweigh the risks.

 From the economic point of view, the company can either afford to implement only critical changes in the functionality of the systems or should not have significant budget constraints if the first or second method is applied.
 Frankly speaking, it is not an easy way or cheap way.
 If you decided to compete with new technologic companies, you should prepare yourself for the no constraints budget.

 About the integration flexibility, we should say, if the choice fell on the two-speed model, then the current interfaces will remain in order, and there will be no need to make serious changes in the integration logic.
 And a new, flexible, but at the same time, standardized architecture is required to integrate applications using the "greenfield" approach.

-The last but is not least factor is the tolerance for the complexity of IT.
+The last but is not the least factor is the tolerance for the complexity of IT.
 You cannot get everything at once.
-In a first way, the IT architecture meets the requirements and complexity of the system can be managed.
+In the first way, the IT architecture meets the requirements, and the complexity of the system can be managed.
 The second way can hinder business growth.

-As you notice, both considered models give the organizations an opportunity quickly and effectively to transform itself, allowing business to work as usual.
+As you notice, both considered models give the organizations an opportunity quickly and effectively to transform themselves, allowing businesses to work as usual.
 But they are a bit different.
 With a more modern IT architecture, recognized companies can simplify their workflow and IT environment, and dramatically improve their productivity.